rosafilgueira/Spark_EDDIE_TextMining/README.md

 # Spark on EDDIE
 This repository describes all the steps necesaries to create a **multinode Spark standalone cluster** (version 2.4.0) within a PBS-job.
 We have tested those scripts using the [EDDIE HPC cluster](https://www.ed.ac.uk/information-services/research-support/research-computing/ecdf/high-performance-computing), hosted at Universtiy of Edinburgh.
-And we present here two Spark Applications to launch them using the Spark cluster, once this one is running.
+This repository also presents two Spark Applications to be launched using the Spark cluster, once this one is running.

 # Installation Steps

-### Download Spark
+### Download Spark 2.4.0

  	wget http://apache.mirrors.nublue.co.uk/spark/spark-2.4.0/spark-2.4.0-bin-hadoop2.7.tgz
 	tar xvf spark-2.4.0-bin-hadoop2.7

-### Copy the scripts and folders of this repository in your $HOME directory
+### Copy all the scripts and folders of this repository in your $HOME directory

 In your $HOME directory you need to have the following:
 * spark-2.4.0-bin-hadoop2.7
 * bash_scripts
 * spark_conf
-* PBS-jobs for configuring the Spark cluster: sparkcluster_and_driver.job, sparkcluster.job
+* PBS-jobs for provisioning the Spark cluster: sparkcluster_and_driver.job, sparkcluster.job
-* PBS-jobs for submmitng Spark applications/queries: spark-driver-Pi.job, spark-driver-textming.job
+* PBS-jobs for launching Spark applications/queries: spark-driver-Pi.job, spark-driver-textming.job
-* Scripts for running Spark applications: spark-interactive-textmining.sh, spark-interactive-Pi.sh, spark-Pi.sh, spark-textmining.sh
+* Scripts for launching Spark applications: spark-interactive-textmining.sh, spark-interactive-Pi.sh, spark-Pi.sh, spark-textmining.sh
 * Script for stopping Spark cluster (usually no needed): spark_stop.sh

 IDEA: